fbpx

 Summary

-You will develop the skills you need to read and accurately translate German texts to English.
-Using relevant scholarly texts and excerpts from modern literature, you learn the fundamentals of the German language and German-to-English translation.
 Start with the basics and work your way through progressively more challenging grammatical concepts that appear in the scholarly texts you translate.
 Along the way, you learn key grammar structures and reading strategies and build your vocabulary.
-Textbook included.
+Digital textbook included.

 While no prior knowledge of the language is required, familiarity with common grammar terminology in English is highly recommended.
 Basic to high-intermediate German speakers can use the course to review essential grammar, build vocabulary and increase accuracy in translation.
 The higher level of German you have, the more you will gain from this course.